voximplant/react-native-foreground-service-demo/README.md

 ## Build and run application (Android only)
 1. Clone the project
-2. Run `npm install` command in the Terminal
+2. Run `yarn install` command in the Terminal
 3. Run `react-native run-android` in the Terminal

 ## Licence